List of very strong typhoons: 2010s

-Compared to the last decade, only 46 typhoons have reached the very strong category as its peak strength from 2010 to 2019.
+Compared to the previous decade, only 46 typhoons reached the very strong category as its peak strength from 2010 to 2019.
 Some notable very strong typhoons include Typhoon Bopha in December 2012 which ravaged the Philippines, killing 1,901 people.
 Typhoon Faxai of 2019 impacted Japan, costing damages of an estimated US$10 billion, making it the sixth costliest typhoon on record.
-The longest duration of a storm to hold in a category of a very strong typhoon this decade was Typhoon Goni of 2015, the year where 12 very strong typhoons developed.
+The longest duration of a storm to hold in a category of a very strong typhoon this decade was Typhoon Goni of 2015, a year where 12 very strong typhoons developed.

 2020s

-As of the 2021 season, only 7 typhoons have reached its peak strength to be classified as a very strong typhoon.
-The deadliest very strong typhoon so far is Vamco of November 2020, where it killed 73 people.
+As of the 2024 season, only 21 typhoons have had a peak classification of very strong typhoon.
+Some notable very strong typhons for this decade are Typhoon Vamco of 2020, which worsened the floods in Vietnam and the Philippines.
+Typhoon Noru of 2022 which ravaged the Philippines, causing widespread agricultural damages.
+The costliest very strong typhoon so far is Doksuri of 2023, which caused $28.4 billion of damages.
+The deadliest tropical cyclone so far for this decade is Gaemi of 2024, which killed 152 people.
+While the longest duration of a storm to hold in a category of a very strong typhoon this decade was Khanun of 2023.